Engine remapping and car chipping: does it work?

 How much does car chipping and remapping cost?

 You can almost pay what you like for engine remapping.
-Getting your car chipped but a reputable dealer could cost as little as £150 but from there, the sky is the limit in terms of what you can spend on more advanced parts and services.
+Getting your car chipped at a reputable dealer could cost as little as £150 but from there, the sky's the limit in terms of what you can spend on more advanced parts and services.

 The type of car you have will be a determining factor in the price you pay with simple chip tuning for diesel engined cars being the most affordable and specialist systems to extract more power from high performance models being the most expensive.

 You can also pay to have your car tested on a rolling road so you can see the effect any ECU remapping work has had on the engine's power and torque output.
 Around £300 would probably get your car chipped and tested in this way and, alternatively, lots of engine tuning firms will offer a mobile service, fitting the chip at your home or place of work - for a fee.

 Have you ever had your car chipped?
 Were you pleased with the results?
 Tell us about it in the comments...